cdapio/cdap/docs/developer-guide/source/examples/purchase.rst

 Overview
 ========
-This example demonstrates use of all the Reactor elements: Streams, Flow, Flowlets, Datasets, Queries, Procedures, MapReduce jobs, and Workflows in a single Application.
+This example demonstrates use of each of the Reactor elements: Streams, Flows, Flowlets, Datasets, Queries, Procedures, MapReduce jobs, and Workflows in a single Application.

-The application uses a scheduled MapReduce job and Workflow to read from one ObjectStore dataset and write to another.
+The application uses a scheduled MapReduce job and Workflow to read from one ObjectStore Dataset and write to another.

   - Send sentences of the form "Tom bought 5 apples for $10" to the ``purchaseStream``.
     You can send sentences either by using a ``curl`` call, using the ``inject-data`` script included in the example's ``/bin`` directory, or using the Continuuity Reactor Dashboard.
-  - The ``PurchaseFlow`` reads the ``purchaseStream`` and converts every input String into a Purchase object and stores the object in the *purchases* dataset.
+  - The ``PurchaseFlow`` reads the ``purchaseStream`` and converts every input String into a Purchase object and stores the object in the *purchases* Dataset.
-  - When scheduled by the ``PurchaseHistoryWorkFlow``, the ``PurchaseHistoryBuilder`` MapReduce job reads the *purchases* dataset, creates a purchase history, and stores the purchase history in the *history* dataset every morning at 4:00 A.M.
+  - When scheduled by the ``PurchaseHistoryWorkFlow``, the ``PurchaseHistoryBuilder`` MapReduce job reads the *purchases* Dataset, creates a purchase history, and stores the purchase history in the *history* Dataset every morning at 4:00 A.M.
-  - You can either manually (in the Process screen of the Reactor Dashboard) or programmatically execute the ``PurchaseHistoryBuilder`` MapReduce job to store customers' purchase history in the *history* dataset.
+  - You can either manually (in the Process screen of the Reactor Dashboard) or programmatically execute the ``PurchaseHistoryBuilder`` MapReduce job to store customers' purchase history in the *history* Dataset.
-  - Execute the ``PurchaseProcedure`` procedure to query the *history* dataset to discover the purchase history of each user.
+  - Execute the ``PurchaseProcedure`` procedure to query the *history* Dataset to discover the purchase history of each user.
-  - Execute a SQL query over the *history* dataset.
+  - Execute a SQL query over the *history* Dataset.
 You can do this using a series of ``curl`` calls, or more conveniently using the ``send-query`` script.

 **Note:** Because the PurchaseHistoryWorkFlow is only scheduled to run at 4:00 A.M.,